markovicb1/DSA-comment-section/README.md

 - Ranking of entire sections by number of points

 Project uses data structures and functions from C++ STL (vector, iterator...).

+## Future commits - job to be done

+Several things should be added:
+- Change C-like errors handling with C++ Exceptions **(high priority)**
+- Add references: one comment from one section can have references to other comments from different sections